Irish Army (1661–1801): The Treaty of Limerick

 In October Sarsfield signed the Treaty of Limerick; the settlement agreed to his demand that those still in Jacobite service could leave for France to serve with the French army.
 Popularly known in Ireland as the "Flight of the Wild Geese", the process began almost immediately, using English ships sailing from Cork; French ships completed it by December.
 Modern estimates suggest that around 19,000 men of the Irish army and rapparees, or irregular forces, departed: women and children brought the figure to slightly over 20,000, or about one per cent of Ireland's population at the time.
 It was reported that some of the soldiers had to be forced on board the ships when they learned they would be joining the French.
 Most were unable to bring or to contact their families and many appear to have deserted en route from Limerick to Cork.

 A separate Irish Brigade had been formed in 1689–90 for French service: the new arrivals from Ireland were eventually incorporated in it but continued the traditions of the old Irish army.
 While the French, despite a great deal of resistance by James himself, substantially reorganised the force, some individual regiments continued in existence, such as the Grand Prior's Regiment and the Foot Guards, which became Albemarle's and Dorrington's Regiments of the Irish Brigade respectively.
-They continued to wear the red coat of the Irish Army, leading to occasional confusion when they were fighting the British Army.
+They continued to wear the red coat of the Irish Army, leading to occasional confusion when they were fighting against British troops wearing similar attire.
 Disbanded Jacobites still presented a considerable risk to security in Ireland and despite resistance from the English and Irish parliaments, William encouraged them to enlist in his own forces; by the end of 1693 a further 3,650 former Jacobites had joined William's armies fighting on the Continent.